tstuefe/JEP387/jep.md

 - Code clarity: the buddy allocator is a simple standard algorithm which is well known and understood.
 It is also cheap to implement.

-## How allocation works
+## How allocation would work, step-by-step

-- A class loader requests n words of Metaspace memory
+A class loader requests n words of Metaspace memory.

-- The SpaceManager attempts to allocate from its current chunk.
-    - This may lead to committing memory if the allocation spans the boundary of an uncommitted commit granule.
-    - If committing memory fails (hitting limit or GC threshold), allocation fails
+The SpaceManager first attempts to allocate from its current chunk.
+This may lead to committing memory if the allocation spans the boundary of an uncommitted commit granule.
+If committing memory fails (hitting limit or GC threshold), allocation fails.

-- If the chunk is too small to house the allocation, a new chunk is requested from the chunk manager.
-    - An attempt is made to grow the chunk in-place.
+If the chunk is too small to house the allocation, first an attempt is made to grow it in-place by fusing it with its buddy, if that buddy is free.

-    - Failing that, an attempt is made to take a new chunk from the free lists.
+Failing that, an attempt is made to take a new chunk from the free lists.
         - If only a larger chunk is available, it is taken from its free list and split in buddy style fashion to produce the output chunk.
 The resulting splinter chunks are re-added to the freelist.
     - If no free chunk is found in the free lists, a new root chunk is retrieved from the underlying VirtualSpaceNode.
 Note that this chunk does not necessarily have to be committed.
 Again, this chunk is split in buddy style fashion to produce the result chunk, and splinter chunks are added to the free list.